What Does Rain Symbolize in the Bible?

 Livestock such as sheep and goats also enjoy rainfall, as they need water to drink and grass to eat.

 Not only is rainfall important for plants and animals, but it is also essential for every human being.
-Water is necessary for all life; without it, we would perish.
-This is especially true during the hot summer months.
+Water is necessary for all human life and wild animals; without it, we would perish.
+This is especially true during the long time of hot summer months.

 Absent rainfall, rivers and wells run dry leaving no source of fresh water.
 Disease and death often result from unclean or stagnant water.
 We need rain and the clean water it brings to survive.